 Your spouse must show consent by signing your application for retirement benefits.
 IPERS can waive this requirement only if you cannot locate a missing spouse.
 In this instance, you may begin receiving benefits without the usual spousal consent if you complete and submit the Affidavit Regarding Inability to Locate a Spouse (available from IPERS).
-This affidavit is a sworn statement that, after reasonable efforts, your spouse cannot be located.
+This affidavit is a sworn statement

+Use IPERS' online retirement calculators to determine benefit estimates for each benefit option.
+Well in advance of your actual retirement, you can begin to understand your retirement benefits based on different scenarios and benefit options. that, after reasonable efforts, your spouse cannot be located.
 IPERS is held harmless in acting upon your sworn statement if the missing spouse later comes forward.